bradhowes/swift-grdb-tca/README.md

 `MovieActorsView` view, or by swiping in the `ActorMoviesView` view.
 When a parent view comes back into view, it should already show any changaes that were made in a child view.

+The `ActorMoviesView` supports searching of movie titles, and the `MovieActorsView` supports searching of actor names.
+Both of these (and the `RootView` as well) use the FTS5 SQLite plugin to perform full-text searching of content in the movies and actors tables.
+Typing into the search field regenerates the SQL query that the views use to populate their corresponding rows of actors and movies.

 ## Previews

 The SwiftUI previews operate pretty much like in the simulator or on a physical device.

 ## GRDB Use

-All GRDB activity is driven by activity the feature reducers.
+All GRDB activity is driven by activity in the feature reducers.
 Each state uses a `@SharedReader` property wrapper for a container.
 This property is initialized with a GRDB query that will return a value for the container.
 When properties change that affect the query, state activity will invoke `updateQuery` to update the `@SharedReader` query.
-This in turn will cause the view to refresh if there are any updates.
+This in turn will cause the view to refresh when there are any updates.

 The app communicates to its GRDB database by means of a DatabaseQueue instance that is available via the `@Dependency(\.defaultDatabase)` attribute.